Wild Card Series most home runs

 YouTube video

 Giancarlo Stanton’s tenure with the Yankees has been a weird one.
 It’s included lots of injuries, but also plenty of homers, especially during the postseason.
-He’s gotten to play in October each season between 2018 and 2022 with the Bombers.
-Stanton racked up 11 homers with 24 RBI in 110 plate appearances while slashing .260/.327/.635 in the process.
+He’s gotten to play in October with the Bombers seven times since 2022.
+Stanton racked up 18 homers with 42 RBI and a .930 OPS in 193 plate appearances.

-Including the one-game Wild Card playoffs, Stanton has technically hit four dingers during this part of the postseason.
-Since I’m only counting the Wild Card Series, he’s got two like everyone else for right now.
+Including the one-game Wild Card, Stanton has technically hit four dingers during this part of the postseason.
+Since I’m only counting the Wild Card Series, he’s got two, like many others.
 Both came in 2020 against Cleveland.
 Those were the only hits he registered during that matchup in 10 plate appearances, leading to a .286/.400/1.143 triple slash.

 Paul Goldschmidt: 2 Home Runs